mrcLrnzZ/mrcLrnzZ/README.md

 👋 Hi, I’m @mrcLrnzZ
-👀 Passionate About: Exploring software and web development, and tinkering with Arduinos.
+👀 Passionate About: Software development, web development, and exploring Arduinos.
 🌱 Currently Learning: Java
 📬 Reach Me At: Drop an email if you’d like to connect.
 😄 Pronouns: He/Him